scott-knight/linux-on-windows-11/install-ubuntu.md

-# Customize Ubuntu (RETIRED)
+# Customize Ubuntu

 THIS DOC IS NOT UP TO DATE - IT'S STILL HERE, MAINLY AS A PLACEHOLDER, JUST IN CASE I DECIDED TO UPDATE IT LATER.
 [PREFER THE DEBIAN INSTALL](https://github.com/scott-knight/linux-on-windows-11/blob/main/install-debian.md) OVER UBUNTU

 This is the step-by-step guide for customizing Ubuntu to use all the settings, aliases, functions, etc., that I use every day.
 You don't have to do this step either.
 Linux will run without this customization.
 Also, if you go through the step-by-step guide and don't like the setup, you can simply [uninstall the Linux instance](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#unregister-or-uninstall-a-linux-distribution) and [reinstall it](https://github.com/scott-knight/linux-on-windows-11/blob/main/install-linux.md).
 It will be a completely clean install of Linux, no settings will carry over.